Philipp-Sc/cosmos-rust-bot/README.md

 * Sensitive information is gathered at runtime via user input.
 This avoids storing sensitive information within config files.
 * The seed phrase is stored safely in memory with <a href="https://github.com/unrelentingtech/secstr">secstr</a>.
 * Requests are either made directly to the Terra FCD or LCD.
 For that terra-rust-bot mainly relies on the [Terra-Rust-API](https://crates.io/crates/terra-rust-api).
 In some cases <a href="api.anchorprotocol.com/api/v2/distribution-apy">api.anchorprotocol.com</a> is used.
 * The <a href="https://app.anchorprotocol.com/"> Anchor Web App </a> or <a href="https://github.com/unl1k3ly/AnchorHODL">AnchorHODL</a> have rather high gas fees hard coded into the application.
 This ensures each transaction goes through, but this also means some money is unnecessarily being spent.
 Looking at past transactions terra-rust-bot estimates a reasonable transaction fee.
-In particually by calculating a decent gas adjustment, as well as a maximum transaction fee, derived from past transactions.
-In the unlikely case if the LCD returns a to high transaction fee estimate the transaction will then not be executed.
-To not stale a transaction the user can provide a maximum transaction fee, they are willing to pay.
-This way of estimating works well as long as the gas_price, the tax_rate and tax_cap are relatively consistent accorss the last transactions / blocks.
-This is mostly the case.
+In particually by calculating a decent gas adjustment derived from past transactions.
+To not stale a transaction the user provides a maximum transaction fee.
+For each transaction the fees are simulated and double checked with the set maximum transaction fee.
+This way there are no static fees.
 * If possible transactions are grouped together, to further reduce the gas fees.

 ## Disclaimer